doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

         std.os.nanosleep(0, 100_000_000);
         std.debug.print("[CHILD] Attempting to write to fd.\n", .{});
         try fds("CHILD");
+        // This write will happen because file descriptors are duplicated independently
+        // even though we shall close the file descriptor corresponding to `output.txt`
+        // shall be closed by the parent process immediately after forking.
+        //
+        // A system call similar to `dup2()` is used.
+        //
+        // `dup2()` makes susre that the integer associated with the file descriptor
+        // is preserved after dupplication.
-        const result = try std.os.write(fd, message);
+        // For stdio, it ensures that STDIN shall be 0, STDOUT -- 1, etc. const result = try std.os.write(fd, message);
         if (result != message.len) {
             std.debug.print("[CHILD] Failed to write to fd.\n", .{});